- Recognize sentence fragments

 Common Causes of Fragments

 One of the reasons we write in fragments is because we often speak that way.
-However, there is a difference between writing and speech, and it is important to write in full sentences.
+However, there is a difference between formal writing and speech, and it is important to write in full sentences for academic writing.

-Watch the following video for more examples and practice in identifying sentence fragments.
+Watch the following video for more examples and practice identifying sentence fragments.

 You can view the transcript for “Recognizing fragments” here (opens in new window).